bikemazzell/breach-data-storage/README.md

 With services like HIBP, Dehashed, IntelX, and others, you may wonder why would you ever bother doing this yourself.
 The answer is it depends.
 It will take a lot of time to sift through data and organize it.
 It will likely need money and willingness to spend it on fast data devices.
 And it will take a mindset to learn and persist through challenges.
 In return you get a few key benefits: privacy, greater depth of data, and full control of the data.

 # Goals
-- fast querying of data on key fields, such as `name`, `username`, `email`, `password`, `phone`, `ip`
+- fast querying of multiple sources of data on key fields, such as `name`, `username`, `email`, `password`, `phone`, `ip`
-- querying of additional data that may enrich the above
-- source for the above data
+- querying of additional data that may enrich the above, including source of the data
-- low maintenance overhead
+- low maintenance overhead (e.g. data sources vary in content, all of this needs to co-exist; no server level infrastructure and regular upkeep)
 - ease of backup/restore

 # Tools